MichelleGri/la-boulangerie/README.md

 ### Wave Test

-The Lighthouse test in DevTools gave a 100 score for accessibility of all pages.
-However, another test was carried out using the [Wave](https://wave.webaim.org/) (Web Accessiblity Evaluation Tool).
+The [Wave](https://wave.webaim.org/) (Web Accessiblity Evaluation Tool) was used to test accessibility of all pages.
 There is 1 Alert appearing on tests for all pages which refers to the presence of two adjacent links on the header that lead to the homepage - Logo and Home on the navigation bar.
 Since this is an intentional design element, it is not considered a significant alert to reqiure attention.

 #### Homepage